How much energy does a solar panel produce?

 Solar panel system size and electricity offset by state

-StateAverage system sizeAverage cost of a solar system after incentivesAverage electricity offset percentageAverage cost per watt ($/W)Average 25-year savings*
+StateAverage system sizeAverage cost of a solar system before incentivesAverage electricity offset percentageAverage cost per watt ($/W)Average 25-year savings*

 Arkansas